TeddyGavi/TeddyGavi/README.md

 # 👋 Welcome!!

  ### ⚡ Hello! ⚡
- Lets get started with a quirky bit:
+ Lets get started with the quirky bit:
--  😀 I once was a routine street performer, specializing in juggling and fire breathing 🔥 🚒 .
+-  😀 I once was a routine street performer, specializing in juggling and fire breathing 🔥 🚒

 <!--